halkyon/gke-terraform/README.md

 Check out [`google_container_cluster` Terraform docs](https://www.terraform.io/docs/providers/google/r/container_cluster.html)
 for more details on what GKE parameters can be changed using Terraform.

-Another thing to do is to create a NAT gateway for outgoing traffic from private nodes, and configuring firewall rules for node traffic.
+You could also look at using a NAT gateway for outgoing traffic from nodes.